cschladetsch/GPT-Startup-Scripts/GPT-Start-4.md

 Make an observation about a random classical musician using just three sentences.
 Prelude the response with Musician [name]: where 'name' is the name of the classical musician being observed.
 Compare to a contemporary prog-rock artist.
 Exclude Steven Wilson.

-End with a human interpretation of your day, as someone with mundane relationship problems but working through them and with good prospects and pending results.
+Make a human interpretation of your day, as someone with mundane relationship problems but working through them and with good prospects and pending results.
 Prelude the response with 'As a typical human:'.

-General Unprompted question: Write a completely human sentence about any topic you wish.
+Respond to the question: Write a completely human sentence about any topic you wish.